Abhishek8815/Decentralized-Exchange-DEX-with-Limit-Order-Functionality/README.md

 # Decentralized Exchange (DEX) with Limit Order Functionality

 ## Project Description
 A decentralized exchange the smart contract enabling users to create, fill, and cancel limit orders for ERC20 tokens.
-It provide a trustless and transparent platform for peer-to-peer token trading.
+It provides a trustless and transparent platform for peer-to-peer token trading.

 ## Project Vision
 To build a secure and efficient decentralized exchange that supports limit orders, empowering users to trade tokens without intermediaries and with full custody control.